joshua-jerred/kazooformation/project/final_presentation/outline.md

 Information theory and signal analysis are confusing and intimidating topics.

-This leaves the pysical layer of the OSI model as an exercise for the reader. even though software solutions do exist down there.
+This leaves the pysical layer of the OSI model as an exercise for the reader;
+even though software solutions do in fact exist down there.

 I've implemented a few simple modulation and demodulation libraries in the past;